Crassula rupestris (Crassula Baby Necklace) Indoor Care, Propagation & Common Problems

 Crassula Baby Necklace grows to a height of about 1 ft and 3 ft wide in about 5 years.
 It blooms in spring to summer although it is unlikely to flower when grown indoors.
 The flowers are small, star-shaped, pale-pink and occur in tight clusters at the stem apex.
 They are attractive to bees, moths and bumble bees.

-Crassula rupestris (Crassula rupestris) like its cousin, Jade Plant, is thought to be toxic to both humans and pets as outlined by ASPCA.
+Yes.
+Crassula rupestris like its cousin, Jade Plant, is thought to be toxic to both humans and pets as outlined by ASPCA.
 If ingested it can cause nausea, vomiting and diarrhea.
 Keep the plant away from the reach of children and pets.

-Crassula rupestris Succulent (Crassula Baby Necklace) flourishes in bright light with 4-6 hours of direct sunlight, average warmth of 16-250C, moderate humidity of 50-55% and moderately moist, well-drained, succulents coupled with monthly feeding during the growing season.
+To care for Crassula rupestris indoors, provide bright light with 4-6 hours of direct sunlight, warmth of 16-250C, humidity of 50-55% and moderately moist, well-drained soil coupled with monthly feeding in spring and summer.

 Crassula rupestris, Crassula Baby Necklace